natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-13-day-fortyone.markdown

 date:   2019-01-13 12:37:39 -0600
 ---
 # Rec boating
 Recreational boating is a great way to explore the Palmer area.
 Rec boating occurs when people have some time off to go explore.
 So usually in the evenings or on Sundays.
 And what a paradise to do so!
-Last night we visited cormorant island.
+Last night we visited Cormorant Island.
 On the way there the sea looked like quicksilver - simply stunning!

 ![Last night January 12](/assets/blog_photos/190113/p1080101.jpg)